 Dr. Moritsugu was born and raised in Honolulu, Hawaii.
 After attending Chaminade College for two years, he received his Baccalaureate Degree with Honors in Classical Languages from the University of Hawaii in 1967, a Medical Doctor degree from the George Washington University School of Medicine in 1971, and a Master of Public Health in Health Administration and Planning from the University of California, Berkeley, in 1975.

-Dr. Moritsugu has been a leader in the physician assistant profession since his tenure as Director of the Division of Medicine of the DHHS.
-He was appointed a Lifetime Member of the American Academy of Physician Assistants, and of the Veterans Caucus of the AAPA.
-After several terms on the board of the Physician Assistant Foundation, he received the distinction of Emeritus Trustee.
+Dr. Moritsugu has been a leader in the PA profession since his tenure as Director of the Division of Medicine of the DHHS.
+He was appointed a Lifetime Member of the American Academy of Physician Associates, and of the Veterans Caucus of the AAPA.
+After several terms on the board of the PA Foundation, he received the distinction of Emeritus Trustee.

 Dr. Moritsugu is Board Certified in Preventive Medicine; holds Fellowships in the American College of Preventive Medicine, the Royal Society of Public Health, the Royal Society of Medicine, and the National Academy of Public Administration; and is a Certified Correctional Health Professional.
 He is an Adjunct Professor of Global Health at the George Washington University School of Public Health, and Adjunct Associate Professor of Preventive Medicine at the Uniformed Services University of the Health Sciences.

 Dr. Moritsugu resides in Great Falls, VA with his wife, Lisa R. Kory.
 He has two daughters, Erika Lizabeth Moritsugu, Assistant Secretary for the U.S. Department of Housing and Urban Development, in Washington, DC; and Emily Renee Moritsugu.